 Previous titles featured from our Rare Book Room:

 'Golden Wattle: Our National Floral Emblem' by Archibald James Campbell, published by Osboldstone & Co Melbourne in 1921.
 This quaint volume is a celebration of our national flower with whimsical images and descriptions for each species of wattle.
-View the title page and pictorial plates here.
+View the title page and a selection of pictorial plates here.

 You can also listen to our Treasures from the Rare Book Room podcast to hear discussions of other significant and interesting volumes from our heritage collection.